Patricia Stephens Due

-Patricia Stephens Due (December 9, 1939 – February 7, 2012) was one of the leading African-American civil rights activists in the United States, especially in her home state of Florida.
+Patricia Stephens Due (December 9, 1939 – February 7, 2012) was one of the leading African-American civil rights activists in her home state of Florida.
 Along with her sister Priscilla and others trained in nonviolent protest by CORE, Due spent 49 days in one of the nation's first jail-ins, refusing to pay a fine for sitting in a Woolworth's "White only" lunch counter in Tallahassee, Florida in 1960.
-Her eyes were damaged by tear gas used by police on students marching to protest such arrests, and she wore dark glasses for the rest of her life.
+Her eyes were damaged from tear gas used by police on students protesting such arrests, so she wore dark glasses for the rest of her life.
 She served in many leadership roles in CORE and the NAACP, fighting against segregated stores, buses, theaters, schools, restaurants, and hotels, protesting unjust laws, and leading one of the most dangerous voter registration efforts in the country in northern Florida in the 1960s.

 With her daughter, Tananarive, Due wrote Freedom in the Family: a Mother-Daughter Memoir of the Fight for Civil Rights, documenting the struggle she participated in, initially as a student at Florida A&M University, and later working for civil rights organizations and Florida communities, sometimes in partnership with her husband, civil rights attorney John D. Due, Jr.

-Biography
+Early life and education

-Patricia Stephens was born on December 9, 1939 in Quincy, Florida to Lottie Mae (née Powell) and Horace Walter Stephens.
-She was the second of three children.
-In 1963, she married Florida A&M University (FAMU) law student John D. Due, Jr., who went on to become a prominent civil rights attorney.
-The couple had three daughters.
+Patricia Stephens was born on December 9, 1939, in Quincy, Florida to Lottie Mae Powell and Horace Walter Stephens.
+Due's parents were both involved in civic activities.
+Stephens' stepfather was a high school civics teachers in the segregated Everglades Vocational High School, and Lottie registered people to vote and conducted petition drives.
+Patricia was the second of three children.

-Due's university studies were repeatedly interrupted by protests and arrests that sometimes got her suspended, as well as speaking and fund-raising tours.
-Though she entered Florida A&M University in 1957, she did not receive her degree until 1967.

-Civil rights activism
+Florida A&M University (FAMU)

+At Florida A&M University, Patricia Stephens Due's academic progress was disrupted because of her devotion to non-violent protest.
+Due enrolled at FAMU in 1957.
+Due to her many arrests and pressure from state authorities, Patricia was suspended from FAMU multiple times.
+While on campus, Patricia served as a CORE field secretary, overseeing voter registration drives across ten counties in North Florida.
+As a result of her involvement, more Black individuals registered to vote there than any other region in the South.

+In 1963, after her jail-in, Patricia married John D. Due Jr., a FAMU law student who became a prominent civil rights attorney.
+The couple gained the nickname "Mr. and Mrs. Civil Rights" because of their commitment to advancing the well-being of Black Americans.
+They even spent their honeymoon participating in the 1963 March on Washington.
+The couple had three daughters: Tananarive, Johnita and Lydia.

+After ten years from her initial enrollment, Patricia graduated from FAMU with a bachelor's degree in 1967.
+Decades later, the university honored her with an honorary Doctor of Humane Letters degree in 2006, recognizing her five decades of activism.